wp-plugins/client-documentation/readme.txt

 == Installation ==

 The installation is not tricky.
-It's simple as activate the plugin and Add content !
+It's simple as activating the plugin and Add content !

 == Changelog ==
-1.0.1 - Description / Name fix
+= 1.0.1 =

+* Plugin's Name and Description Fix

+= 1.0 =

-1.0 - Initial Version
+* Initial Version

 == Upgrade Notice ==
 Keep this plugin up to date by updating it now !

  == Frequently Asked Questions ==
-Q: What's happenning when I delete this plugin ?
+=  What's happenning when I delete this plugin ? =
-A: All the data stored in your database and Wordpress options are also deleted !
+All the data stored in your database and Wordpress options are also deleted !
 When the plugin is desactivated, all data remains in your database.

+== Screenshots ==

+1. Widget shown to Administrator and the User role you want (Editor as default)
+2. Add content box
+3. Options